r-neuschulz/HeartsDesire/README.md

 <!-- List the key features of the watchface. -->

 - Show the time (duh)
-- Show 4-6 h of HR history
+- Show 4-6 h of HR history on the main page
 - Show the current HR
 - Switch between multiple color schemes